dnndev/xmp-docs/form-controls/cancel-button.md

+---
+id: form-cancel-button
+title: CancelButton
+category: Buttons
+context: form
+summary: >-
+  The CancelButton tag renders as a button at run-time.
+When clicked, the form closes without performing any actions and returns to the previous view if possible.
+keywords:
+  - cancel
+  - button
+  - form
+---
 # `<CancelButton>`

 The CancelButton tag renders as a button at run-time.
 When clicked, the form closes without performing any actions and returns to the previous view if possible.